nagvbt/nagvbt.github.io/blog/2025-02-27-kumbhamela-trip.md

 ## Day 5: Puri – The Land of Lord Jagannath (26-Feb-2025)

 Our journey led us to Puri, home to the Jagannath Temple, one of the Char Dham pilgrimage sites.
 The divine aura of Lord Jagannath’s idol and the temple’s spiritual essence left every devotee in awe.

 ## Day 6: Annavaram – The Grace of Lord Satyanarayana Swamy (27-Feb-2025)

 The final stop was Annavaram, where we visited the Satyanarayana Swamy Temple.
-The temple, situated atop a hill, offered a breathtaking view and a serene atmosphere for prayer and reflection.
+The temple, situated a top a hill, offered a breathtaking view and a serene atmosphere for prayer and reflection.

 ## Conclusion

 This 7-day spiritual awakening journey was not just a pilgrimage but a profound experience of devotion, faith, and self-discovery.
 The sacred sites visited, the holy rituals performed, and the divine energy felt at each stop left a lasting spiritual imprint on all participants.

 If you’re seeking inner peace and a closer connection to the divine, this journey is truly a once-in-a-lifetime experience! 🙏✨